lonycell/grafana.v7/docs/sources/features/datasources/stackdriver.md

 4. Choose an [SLO](https://cloud.google.com/monitoring/api/ref_v3/rest/v3/services.serviceLevelObjectives) from the **SLO** dropdown.
 5. Choose a [time series selector](https://cloud.google.com/monitoring/service-monitoring/timeseries-selectors#ts-selector-list) from the **Selector** dropdown.

-The friendly names for the time series selectors are shown in Grafana.
+The friendly names for the time series selectors are shown in ThingSPIN.
 Here is the mapping from the friendly name to the system name that is used in the Service Monitoring documentation:

 | Selector dropdown value    | Corresponding time series selector used |
 | -------------------------- | --------------------------------------- |